You have one more reason to remember Earth’s longest day. June 21st is also celebrated for the tallest animal on Earth as World Giraffe Day.

 Giraffe Physical Attributes

-Standing between 15 to 20 feet, Giraffes are the world’s tallest living land animals.
+One of the most striking features of the animal is their height, standing between 15 to 20 feet, Giraffes are the world’s tallest living land animals.

 The long legs support their huge bodies, a adult male giraffe can weigh up to 1800 kgs, whereas a female giraffe can weigh around 1200 kgs.

 The most distinguishing feature of a Giraffe is its long neck.
 Interestingly, a giraffe’s neck has 7 vertebrae same as the human neck, the difference being that each vertebra of the Giraffe can measure up to 8-10 inches long.

 The long neck gives them the ability to pluck their favorite food i.e. leaves of the Acacia tree and also spot any potential danger from herbivores.

 A male giraffe can sometimes use their long neck to establish their dominance by swinging its neck to hit the other giraffes.

 Their legs and neck are not the only things that are long, their tongues can be up to 1.5 to 2 feet long and they have the biggest eyes among terrestrial mammals.